-Guilherme makes his home with his grandfather and his mother.
-Teaching others, buying or selling in the market and making beds are his household duties.
+Guilherme lives with his grandfather and his mother.
+He is responsible for teaching others, buying or selling in the market and making beds.
 His grandfather is employed as a laborer and his mother is employed as a laborer.
 There are 2 children in the family.

 Because of your sponsorship, Guilherme will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.